-In 2015, we started building stables for the horses and donkeys so they would be protected from the sun and have a place to rest.
-We also installed a water drainage system to prevent the annual destruction of stable constructions from heavy rainfall.
+In 2015, FOUR PAWS began building stables for the horses and donkeys so they would be protected from the sun and have a place to rest.
+Also installed was a water drainage system to prevent the annual destruction of stable constructions from heavy rainfall.
 Alongside these urgently needed measures, with our partners we began to train the animals' owners in appropriate hoof care, feeding, and general equestrian care.
 In addition, at least once a year a FOUR PAWS team flies to Petra in order to provide veterinary treatment.
-Just one year later, we saw the first positive results: all the animals were in a much better state of health.
+Just one year later, we saw the first positive results: All the animals were in a much better state of health.

 Through generous donors in Jordan, several of the old carriages were replaced with new and much lighter ones.
 These carriages help to protect the health of the horses and donkeys, especially by easing their backs.
 Thanks to the support of the "Robert Cave Memorial Fund" we were also able to distribute new harnesses that offer reliable protection from injury.
 Thanks also go to the PAF who helped with this initiative.

 Note: Any advertisements that may appear during the viewing of this video are unrelated to FOUR PAWS.
 We assume no liability for this content.

 Successful interventions for the equines in Petra, Jordan!

 After months of planning, FOUR PAWS and The Princess Alia Foundation (PAF) visited Petra, Jordan again in June 2019 to continue with our program that aims to improve the health and working conditions of the equines in Petra park.